Terms and Conditions for Construction and Erection/Assembly Works MB 81 and General Terms and Conditions AGB KMA 02

 § 3 PRICE AND PAYMENT

 In the absence of any special agreement, the prices are quoted ex works in euros.
 The prices are subject to value added tax at the applicable statutory rate.
 With regard to additional costs for services, the seller refers to the provisions stated in subsection 9 below and to section 4 (1) and (3).
 The Seller reserves the right to amend his prices accordingly in case of cost reductions or increases, in particular those resulting from collective agreements or changes in material prices taking place eight weeks after conclusion of the contract.
 The Seller will give proof of such reductions or increases on request.
+It shall be sufficient proof if the corresponding German producer price index changes during this period.

 Unless otherwise agreed, orders placed at the online shop of the Seller are payable plus value added tax without any deductions prior to delivery (payment in advance).